Harvard Westlake Debates

 -I not the best judge for bad arguments, the Politics Disad, or dumb theory.
 I will try to take them as seriously as you do, but everyone has their limits.
 (For example, I have never voted for disclosure theory, because I have never heard an intelligent argument defending it.)

--I will not vote for Offensive arguments.
+-I do not vote for unethical arguments.
 The "Contact Information Disclosure" argument is dangerous and unethical because it abets online predators.
 It will receive a loss and minimum points.

 -I don't give great speaker points.
 To compensate, if you show me decent flows you can get up to an extra point.
 Please do this Before I enter the ballot.